 If you like your kombucha extra fizzy and carbonated, this type of bottle is ideal.
-With airtight bottles, less CO2 escapes and thus increases carbonation in the drink.
-The only time you loosen the cap a bit is when you are making your bottle or jar burp (more on that later).
+With airtight bottles, less co2 escapes and thus increases carbonation in the drink.
+The only time you loosen the cap a bit is to release some of the excess co2 build up each day.

 Glass Bottles with Screw-On Caps: